Frequently Asked Questions

 Types of Online Courses at STCC

 A fully online course is offered entirely over the Internet using the Blackboard Learning System and other web-based tools.
 All course requirements, including readings, group discussions, homework assignments, and assessments are conducted online.
-Fully online courses feature weekly activities and assignments.
-This work can be completed any time during the week that is convenient for students, as long as the instructor s deadline requirements are being met.
+Fully online courses feature modules of activities and assignments.
+Fully online classes are asynchronous meaning work can be completed any time that is convenient for students, as long as the instructor’s deadline requirements are being met.

 Hybrid courses require both in-person meetings and online components.
+Hybrid courses typically meet one day a week and at least 50% of the coursework is online.
 This does not reduce the rigor of the course and students are still required to complete all weekly assignments and attend all on-campus class sessions.

 Frequently Asked Questions